natareo/assembly-workshop-2021/_episodes/01-hoon-1--basics.md

 If we `cd` into the ship's pier in Unix and `ls` the directory contents, by default we see nothing.
 With `ls -l`, a `.urb/` directory containing the ship's configuration and contents in obfuscated format becomes visible.
 This directory is not interpretable by us now, so we leave it until a later discussion of the Urbit binary.
 Mars doesn't know about Earth:  we can't directly edit the code in Mars, but instead have to edit on Earth and then synchronize to Mars.

-1. In the fakezod, run `|mount %` to mount the `%clay` filesystem to the Unix host filesystem.
+1. In the fakezod, run `|mount %home` to mount the `%clay` filesystem to the Unix host filesystem.
 (It's actually helpful to do this before you make a backup, or to go ahead and do it pre-emptively in the backup.)
 2. Open a text editor and paste the program.
 Save this file in `zod/home/gen/` as `fib.hoon`.
 3. In the fakezod, tell the runtime to synchronize Earth-side (Unix-side) changes back into `%clay`:  `|commit %home`.
 4. Run the generator in the Dojo as `+fib 15`.